aleneum/kogniserver/README.md

 ### What now?

-If you plan to write event driven applications in javascript you want to have a look at the [KogniJS-Framework](http://github.com/aleneum/kognijs-rsb).
+If you plan to write applications in javascript, head over to [KogniJS-Framework](http://github.com/aleneum/kognijs-rsb).